 - to appreciate different compositions, works, lyrics and styles.

-- To learn to read and understand music’s own languages, through acquiring skills on recorder, ukulele, keyboard and guitar.
+- To learn to read and understand music’s own languages, through acquiring skills on percussion instruments, recorder, ukulele, keyboard and guitar.

 - to encourage students to create their own compositions.